digitalcredentials/tls-did/README.md

 await tlsDid.addChain(chain, pemKey);
 ```
 ### Update
+**Concept**

+**Code**

 To update or add information to the DID Document the TLS-DID object has multiple methods.

-You can add an expiry to your TLSDIDContract.
+You can add an expiry to your [TLSDID Contract](#TLSDID-Contract).
 After this date the contract is still readable, however the tls-did-resolver library will interpret this as an invalid contract and not resolve the DID.

 ```javascript
 const expiry = new Date('12 / 12 / 2040');